SummaryRead the full fact sheet

 Before medical treatment can begin, the cause of the pain must be found.
 You may a have a lot of tests done including:

 If your healthcare professional thinks you may have angina, they may order further tests to check the state of the blood vessels that supply your heart.
-They may also arrange an exercise stress test (on an exercise bike or treadmill) or other tests – such as an angiogram or CT scan of your chest.
+They may also arrange an exercise stress test (on an exercise bike or treadmill) or other tests – such as an angiogram or of your chest.

 It is not always easy to diagnose the cause of chest pain.
 Your doctor may need to see you more than once to be sure, and further tests may be needed, or you may be referred to a cardiologist (heart doctor).